beiko-lab/arete/README.md

 Note: this workflow should also support [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) execution for full pipeline reproducibility.
 We have minimized reliance on `conda` and suggest using it only as a last resort (see [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles)).
 Configure `mail` on your system to send an email on workflow success/failure (without this you may get a small error at the end `Failed to invoke workflow.onComplete event handler` but this doesn't mean the workflow didn't finish successfully).

 3. Download the pipeline and test with a `stub-run`.
-The `stub-run` will ensure that the pipeline is able to download and use containers as well as execute in the propepr logic.
+The `stub-run` will ensure that the pipeline is able to download and use containers as well as execute in the proper logic.

     ```bash
     nextflow run arete/ --input_sample_table samplesheet.csv -profile <docker/singularity/conda> -stub-run